Terms & Conditions

 Confidentiality and Information Sharing

-HyperionDev has a duty to share information with other agencies to safeguard adults at risk.
+HyperionDev has a duty to share information with other agencies such as PREVENT Partners, Local Police Counterrorism Officers, Local Authority to safeguard adults at risk.
 HyperionDev will seek consent from the reporting child or adult at risk before sharing the safeguarding information confidentially to an authority or agency.
 However, information may be shared without consent if HyperionDev believes there is good reason to do so, and that the sharing of information will enhance the safeguarding of an adult at risk in a timely manner.
 Data protection law and regulations should not be seen as a barrier to sharing information about safeguarding.

 Where HyperionDev decides to share information without consent there will be a record kept of the discussion and decision-making process to share that information.